-A: If the police arrest you, do not say anything to the police that could incriminate you and do not consent to any searches.
+A: If the police arrest you, do not say anything to them that could incriminate you and do not consent to any searches.
 If the police ask you questions, you should state that you are invoking your right to remain silent unless and until you have had a chance to consult with an attorney.
-Normally, police will stop asking questions, when you invoke your Fifth Amendment rights.
+Normally, police will stop asking questions when you invoke your Fifth Amendment rights.

 A: Grand juries are no longer used in Pennsylvania for routine, criminal cases.
-Rather, they are used only in complicated cases involving serious charges and in which there are usually numerous potential defendants.
-These cases tend to be those in which traditional law enforcement methods have failed to build solid cases against suspects, and the purpose of bringing a case before the Investigative Grand Jury is to force witnesses to testify, with the hope that this will lead to sufficient evidence to bring charges against at least some of the suspects.
-Most Investigative Grand Jury proceedings are brought by the Pennsylvania Attorney General's Office.
+Rather, they are used only in complicated cases involving serious charges and usually numerous potential defendants.
+These cases tend to be those in which traditional law enforcement methods have failed to build solid cases against suspects.
+The purpose of bringing a case before the investigative grand jury, then, is to force witnesses to testify in hopes that this will lead to sufficient evidence to bring charges against at least some of the suspects.
+Most investigative grand jury proceedings are brought by the Pennsylvania Office of the Attorney General.

-If you are subpoenaed to testify before the Investigative Grand Jury, there is a good chance that you yourself are a suspect or at the very least, someone close to you is a suspect.
-Wives and girlfriends of suspects are routinely subpoenaed to appear before the Investigative Grand Jury.
-You should never appear before the Investigative Grand Jury without first consulting with a criminal defense attorney.
+If you are subpoenaed to testify before the investigative grand jury, there is a good chance that you are a suspect or, at the very least, someone close to you is a suspect.
+Wives and girlfriends of suspects are routinely subpoenaed to appear before the investigative grand jury.
+You should never appear before the investigative grand jury without first consulting with a criminal defense attorney.

 Q: What is the role of the prosecutor?

 A: The prosecutor is the attorney who represents the federal, state or local government in a case against a criminal defendant.
-In Pennsylvania, each of the 67 counties has a district attorney, who serves as the chief law enforcement officer in the county.
-Most district attorney's offices also have assistant district attorneys with varying degrees of authority.
-In bigger cases, the police will not file charges without first seeking approval from the district attorney, or at least from an assistant district attorney.
+In Pennsylvania, each of the 67 counties has a district attorney who serves as the chief law enforcement officer in the county.
+Most district attorneys’ offices also have assistant district attorneys with varying degrees of authority.
+In bigger cases, the police will not file charges without first seeking approval from the district attorney or an assistant district attorney.